Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

-\subsection{Density and Point Forecast Performance}
+\subsection{Density and point forecast performance}

 We now consider point and density forecasting performance of the different models and dimension reduction techniques.
-The forecast performance is evaluated through averaged log predictive likelihoods (LPLs) for density forecasts and root mean squared errors (RMSEs) for point forecasts.
+The forecast performance is evaluated through log predictive likelihoods (LPLs) for density forecasts and root mean squared errors (RMSEs) for point forecasts.
 Superior models are those with high scores in terms of LPL and low values in terms of RMSE.
-Formal descriptions of the evaluation metrics are provided in Appendix \ref{sec:App B}.
-We benchmark all models relative to the autoregressive (AR) model with constant parameters and the HS prior.
-The first entry in the tables gives the actual LPL score (in averages) with actual RMSEs in parentheses for our benchmark model.
-The remaining entries are relative LPLs with relative RMSEs in parentheses.
+We benchmark all models relative to the autoregressive (AR) model with constant parameters and the Minnesota prior.
+The first entry in the tables gives the actual value of the LPL (cumulated over the hold-out sample) with actual RMSEs in parentheses (averaged over the hold-out sample) for our benchmark model.
+The remaining entries are differences in LPLs with relative RMSEs in parentheses.
+We mark statistically significant results according to the \cite{diebold1995dmtest} test at the one, five and ten percent significance levels with one, two and three asterisks, respectively.

-Starting with the one-step ahead horizon, \autoref{tab:lpl1us} shows the relative LPLs and RMSEs (in parentheses) for inflation forecasts.
-This table suggests that, in terms of density forecasts, using dimension reduction techniques (both linear and non-linear) and allowing for non-linearities between the factors and inflation improves density forecasts substantially.
-This does not carry over to point forecasts.
-When we consider relative RMSEs, only small improvements are obtained by using more sophisticated modeling techniques.

-Comparing linear to non-linear dimension reduction methods suggests that forecasts can be further improved.
-In particular, we observe that along the different reduction techniques, squared PCA performs well.
-One explanation for this might relate to the fact that simple models such as a random walk or other univariate benchmarks are hard to beat in a real-time forecasting exercise \citep[see][]{atkeson2001phillips, SW08, stella2013state}.
-When taking a closer look on \autoref{fig:factors} (h) we see that the factors are close to zero in tranquil periods, while at the same time, show substantial movements in times of turmoil.
-Conditional on relatively small regression coefficients in Eq. \ref{eq: TVP_regression}, this pattern suggests that the forecast densities are close to the ones obtained from a random walk model.
-But in recessionary episodes, the factors convey information on the level and volatility of inflation that might be useful for predicting during crises periods \citep[see, e.g.,][]{chan2017stochastic,huberpfarrhofer2020}.

-When we consider the different specifications for the observation equation we find that allowing for time-variation in the parameters improves one-step ahead predictive densities.
-These improvements appear to be substantial for all specifications except the model using squared PCA.
-For squared PCA, we find only limited differences between constant and TVP regressions (conditional on the specific prior).
-The single best performing model for the one-step ahead inflation forecasts is the TVP model with a Horseshoe prior and five factors obtained by using squared PCA.

-Again, the strong differences in predictive accuracy between constant and TVP specifications arise from the necessity to discriminate between different stages of the business cycle.
-The somewhat smaller differences in the case of squared PCA are driven by the specific shape of the latent factors and the reason outlined in the previous paragraph.